Keyboard shortcuts

 Archive

-The archive is a location in the catalog where compressed snapshots of a specific ip's version exist.
-The compressed ip files are unable to be referenced as dependencies, but they are able to be installed to the cache for usage.
-The ip's in the archvie are considered downloaded.
+The archive is a location in the catalog where compressed snapshots of a specific project's version exist.
+The compressed files of a project are unable to be referenced as dependencies, but they are able to be installed to the cache for usage.
+The projects in the archive are considered downloaded.

 Blueprint

 A blueprint is a single file that lists all the required source files and auxiliary files for the build process of a particular target.
 The source files are listed in topologically-sorted order.
+Any auxiliary files collected as a part of the target's custom filesets are listed before any source files.
 The blueprint is generated by Orbit during the planning stage of the build process, and the blueprint is typically used as input to the execution stage of the build process.

 A blueprint can store the information collected from the planning stage in different file formats, called plans.
 The default plan is tab-separated values (TSV).